 Here is a car repair that brought me back to basics.
 A customer with a Mazda 626 and a four-cylinder engine had a very rough engine idle.
-The complaint from the driver was a lack of power.
+However, the complaint from the driver was a lack of power.
 They didn't seem concerned with the engine idling problem.
-But the two issues where linked together because this engine was running on three cylinders.
+Nevertheless, the two issues were linked together, because the engine was running on three cylinders.

-My diagnostic journey began with a visual inspection that revealed that this Mazda 626 had actually been well cared for.
+My diagnostic journey began with a visual inspection revealing this Mazda 626 had actually been well cared for.
 Since there is an endless list of possible causes for these types of car problems I decided to break out my old fashioned vacuum gauge and run a simple engine vacuum test.

 I connected the gauge to manifold vacuum.
-The needle was constantly dropping from a normal reading to less than 10 inches of mercury.
+The needle constantly droped from a normal reading to less than 10 inches of mercury.
 This type of reading is a strong indication of a serious engine problem.
 The Rhythm of the dropping needle matched the rhythm of the misfire.
-I decided to use a cylinder balance test to isolate the cylinder that was not firing.
+I decided to use a cylinder balance test to isolate the problem cylinder.

-When I shorted out cylinders one through three there was a drop in RPMs of about 125.
-When I did the same to cylinder, number four there was absolutely no decrease in the idling RPM.
-Since cylinder number four is now the focus of my diagnostics I decided to pull a spark plug out and see what it looked like.
+When I shorted out cylinders one through three there i recorded a slight drop in RPMs of about 125.
+When I did the same to cylinder number four there was absolutely no decrease in the idling RPM.
+Since cylinder number four is now the focus of my diagnostics I decided to pull the spark plug out and see what it looked like.

 This Mazda 626 turned out to be a tough diagnostic lesson for me.
 Usually the above tests mentioned would uncover the problem.
 They did, but I didn't realize it yet.
 Not one to give up, I continued on.

 I performed a cylinder leakage test, and this was kind of overlapping with the compression test.
-So I was not surprised that the cylinder held air pressure.
-After some thought about the test results I realized the rough engine idle was because something was not happening on cylinder four.
+So I was not surprised the cylinder held air pressure.
+After some thought about the test results I realized the cause of the rough engine idle was because something wasn't happening on cylinder four.

 The Spark plug I pulled out was a clue, because it was dry.
 I

-removed the valve cover and found out what was not happening.
+removed the valve cover and found out what wasn't happening.

 The intake valve on cylinder number four wasn't opening.
 An inspection